NLP-CISUC/.github/profile/README.md

-# Index of Natural Language Processing Resources developed in CISUC
+# Index of Resources for NLP developed in CISUC

 ## Humour